Esaron/rails-api-template/README.md

 rails s
 ```

+## Requests

+In the root of the repository, you can find an [Insomnia](https://insomnia.rest/) [export](https://github.com/Esaron/rails-api-template/blob/main/rails-api-template.json)

-## Getting a token for the demo admin user
+### Getting a token for the demo admin user

 ```
 curl --request POST \